nxp-auto-goldvip/gvip-manifests/README.rst

   Currently, the only supported `<machine>` (NXP board) is: `s32g274ardb2`.

-  PFE firmware, XEN hypervisor and bridging utilities are mandatory and configured by the fsl-goldvip distro.
+  PFE firmware, Xen hypervisor and bridging utilities are mandatory and configured by the fsl-goldvip distro.

   fsl-goldvip distro includes optional features such as GoldVIP CAN Gateway,